JGLaferte/Observer/README.md

-# Observer #
-My take on the Design pattern : Observer
+#My take on the Design pattern  Observer
 ------------------------------------------
 Pattern :
 ```c#